bit-soul/brc-soul/README.md

 it is still imperfect and requires community discussion and improvement.

 ## What
-brc-soul is a Bitcoin blockchain profile protocol, it's decentralized and safe, which will be the basis of many DApps on the Bitcoin.
+brc-soul is the first Bitcoin Social Protocol, it's decentralized and safe, which will be the basis of many DApps on the Bitcoin.

 **DID(decentralized identifier)** is a decentralized identity system that is not